Chania Crete – Travel Guide to Chania 2023

 There are several ways to get to Chania:

-By Air: The nearest airport to Chania is Chania International Airport “Ioannis Daskalogiannis” (CHQ), which is located about 14 km from the city center.
+The nearest airport to Chania is Chania International Airport “Ioannis Daskalogiannis” (CHQ), which is located about 14 km from the city centre.
 The airport has direct flights to many European cities, as well as domestic flights from Athens.
-From the airport, you can take a bus or taxi to the city center.
+From the airport, you can take a bus or taxi to the city centre.

-By Ferry: Chania is also accessible by ferry from the port of Piraeus (Athens) and from other islands in the Aegean Sea and the Eastern Mediterranean.
+Chania is also accessible by ferry from the port of Piraeus (Athens) and other islands in the Aegean Sea and the Eastern Mediterranean.
 The trip takes about 7-8 hours.
-From the port, you can take a bus or taxi to the city center.
+From the port, you can take a bus or taxi to the city centre.

-By Bus: Chania is also well connected by bus to other cities in Crete, as well as to Athens.
-The bus station is located in the city center.
+Chania is also well connected by bus to other cities in Crete.
+The bus station is located in the city centre.

-By Car: Chania is also accessible by car, and there is plenty of parking available in the city center.
+Chania is also accessible by car, and there is plenty of parking available in the city centre.

 Once you are in Chania, you can easily get around the city on foot, by bus, or by taxi.

-How much is taxi from Chania Airport to Chania Town?
+How much is a taxi from Chania Airport to Chania Town?

 Taxi in Chania Crete Things to Consider